 Introducing Voc-abilities – A melodious experiment.

-Against the backdrop of the potential benefits of music therapy and the perpetual need to enhance artistic and cultural opportunities for people with disabilities in Hong Kong I decided to set up a choir in 2018.
-Choir is not only a social activity, it appears to offer numerous social and educational opportunities for mainstream members (8).
+Against the backdrop of the potential benefits of music therapy and the perpetual need to enhance artistic and cultural opportunities for people with disabilities in Hong Kong we decided to set up a choir in 2018.
+Choir practice is not only a social activity, it appears to offer numerous social and educational opportunities for mainstream members (8).
 The choir is open to teens and adults with Special Educational Needs who can sing in English.
 Whilst this does limit some local access we now have 15 members – aged from 13 to 25 who encounter a range of challenges in their lives including chronic anxiety, autism spectrum disorder, blindness, and developmental delay.

 The choir was made possible once I convinced vocal coach, Laura Suzanne Hunt, to come onboard.
 In addition to a background in theatre level vocal training Laura understands the physical mechanisms of singing and could devise exercises to help students produce sounds which initially appeared impossible.
 Laura has the other essential feature of any teacher working in the arts with SEN individuals, she has a positive attitude and expects her choir members to perform.
 These high expectations are the essential component of success in music for SEN (2).